Masters of the Universe: Series overview and main characters

-History and versions of the franchise
+History of the franchise: Origin and the 1980s

-Origin of the franchise
+Creation of the MOTU franchise

-Mattel began development of He-Man and the Masters of the Universe in the late 1970s with Conan the Barbarian–inspired concepts from Roger Sweet, Mark Taylor, Donald F. Glut, and several other contributors.
-The catalyst for the creation of He-Man began in 1976, when Mattel's CEO Ray Wagner declined a request to produce a toy line of action figures based on the characters from the George Lucas film Star Wars, with the film's toy rights being acquired by Kenner instead.
-Upon the commercial success of the film trilogy and all related merchandise during the next few years, Mattel attempted to launch several unsuccessful toy lines, none of which captured the public's imagination or made a significant dent in the toy market.
+Mattel began development of He-Man and the Masters of the Universe in the late 1970s with concepts from Roger Sweet, Mark Taylor, Donald F. Glut, and several other contributors.
+The catalyst for the creation of He-Man began in 1976, when Mattel's CEO Ray Wagner declined a request to produce a toy line of action figures based on George Lucas's upcoming Star Wars film, with the rights acquired by Kenner instead to massive commercial success.
+Undeterred, Wagner began a push to develop the next great toy line.

-In the race to design the next hit action figure, Roger Sweet, a lead designer working for Mattel's Preliminary Design Department throughout much of the 1970s and 1980s, according to his book Mastering the Universe: He-Man and the Rise and Fall of a Billion-Dollar Idea, was the first to conceptualize the idea of He-Man.
-However, this is not officially acknowledged by Mattel, and authorship of the He-Man character has been subject to debate.
-According to various former Mattel designers, Roger Sweet drew inspiration for the designs of his first He-Man prototypes from fantasy drawings of Mattel packaging designer Mark Taylor, which included a drawing of a He-Man-like character called Torak.
+Roger Sweet, a lead designer working for Mattel's Preliminary Design Department through much of the 1970s and 1980s, according to his book Mastering the Universe: He-Man and the Rise and Fall of a Billion-Dollar Idea, was the first to conceptualize the idea of He-Man.
+However, authorship of the He-Man character has often been subject to debate.
+According to various former Mattel designers, Roger Sweet drew inspiration for the designs of his first He-Man prototypes from the fantasy drawings of Mattel packaging designer Mark Taylor, which included a drawing of a He-Man-like character called "Torak – Hero of Pre-History".

-Roger Sweet presented the He-Man concept to Ray Wagner at the Mattel Product Conference, in the form of three large three-dimensional plaster prototype models, which Sweet dubbed the "He-Man Trio."
-These prototypes were molded from extensively modified Big Jim action figures (Battle Cat would also be adapted from a tiger in the Big Jim toy line).
-The He-Man Trio models were an axe-wielding barbarian, a tank-headed soldier, and a spaceman with a Boba Fett–like helmet.
-Out of the three concepts, the barbarian version of He-Man was chosen to be the basis of the toy line (this original trio-prototype idea was released around 30 years later as the figure Vykron, and the barbarian concept on its own as Vikor, in the "Masters of the Universe Classics" line).
+As the He-Man concept progressed, Roger Sweet presented three plaster prototype models to Ray Wagner at the Mattel Product Conference in 1980.
+Dubbed the "He-Man Trio", they consisted of an axe-wielding barbarian, a tank-headed soldier, and a spaceman with a Boba Fett–like helmet.
+They were molded from modified Big Jim action figures (Battle Cat was also later repurposed from the same toy line's "Big Jim on the Tiger Trail" set).
+Out of the three concepts, the barbarian version of He-Man was chosen to be the basis of the toy line.

 "The only way I was going to have a chance to sell this [to Wagner] was to make three 3D models—big ones.
 I glued a Big Jim figure [from another Mattel toy line] into a battle action pose and I added a lot of clay to his body.
 I then had plaster casts made.
 These three prototypes, which I presented in late 1980, brought He-Man into existence.
 I simply explained that this was a powerful figure that could be taken anywhere and dropped into any context because he had a generic name: He-Man!"